mrmattkennedy/CS5800/Prog_Assign_1/README.md

 All code/work was created by Matthew Kennedy, for CS5800, spring semester 2021 The purpose of this program is to convert a provided NFA or NFA-Lambda into a DFA, as well as test input strings.
 Examples of running this program located at the bottom.
+Please note - any instances of "0" seen for state is used to represent the empty state, as the actual symbol for that is not recognized by graphviz